connectrpc/connectrpc.com/docs/faq.md

 takes longer than the value specified, the server closes the stream and clients can see the above error message.
-The other timeout fields won't cause this error, and we ncourage you to set `ReadHeaderTimeout` in particular.
+The other timeout fields won't cause this error, and we encourage you to set `ReadHeaderTimeout` in particular.

 ### How do I close a client response stream in connect-go?

-On reading the response, a client calling `CloseResponse` will attempt to gracefully close the connection. `Close` does this by reading all of the remaining messages sent from the server until the final status message is received.
-If the status is in error, `Close` will return the wire error.
+On reading the response, a client can call `CloseResponse` on bidirectional streams or `Close` on server streams to gracefully close the connection.
+This will discard any remaining messages sent from the server until the final status message is received.
+If the status is an error, the close function will return the wire error.
-Alternatively, if you wish to cancel the operation and immediately stop the client stream, see [below](#cancel-stream) to cancel the connection.
+Alternatively, if you wish to cancel the operation and immediately stop the client stream, see [below](#cancel-stream) to cancel the operation.

 ### How do I cancel a client response stream in Connect-go?